microsoft/PowerPlatformConnectors/certified-connectors/Encodian/Readme.md

 ## Encodian for Power Automate
-[Encodian for Power Automate](https://www.encodian.com/products/encodian-for-microsoft-power-automate/) - Supercharge your Microsoft Power Automate and Azure Logic Apps solutions with our enhanced document management actions, providing PDF conversion, document merging, watermarks, OCR and advanced document and image clean-up capabilities..
+[Encodian for Power Automate](https://www.encodian.com/products/encodian-for-microsoft-power-automate/) - Supercharge your Microsoft Power Automate and Azure Logic Apps solutions with our Power Automate connector, which provides providing 100+ actions covering file format conversion, file creation, merging, watermarks, OCR, advanced document and image clean-up capabilities + lots more, our connector also provides 50+ utility actions which can simplfy the creation of your Power Automate solutions.

 ## Setup
 - [Register](https://www.encodian.com/apikey/) for an Encodian Subscription